 Who really enjoys getting a hard sell from someone you just met?
 No one.

 Conferences and trade shows aren’t about making money.
 They are about networking, connecting with like-minded people, and having fun.
 As Amanda Abella explains in an article for Due, “Think of networking like dating.
 Successful daters are those who are just enjoying the company of other people.
 They aren’t necessarily focused on the end goal of making someone their boyfriend/girlfriend.”

 When you network properly and build genuine relationships the money will eventually follow.
 For example, by networking, you may land a speaking gig or discover that you and client have the same interests.
 In either case, you demonstrated that you’re knowledgeable in your industry and that you’re someone that the client actually wants to get to know.
 Then, when they could use your services, you’ll be at the top of their list.

 As useful as conferences are, wouldn’t it be better if you could send out an invitation and have new leads walk right through your doors?
 Well, it turns out you can.

-Hosting events for your business offers you some unique benefits that are hard to match with other tactics.
+Hosting an event as a marketing tool for your business offers you some unique benefits that are hard to match with other tactics.